-Sell Order: When you place a sell order in an order book, you are telling the exchange that you want to sell an asset at a certain price (or higher, if possible).
+Sell Order: When a trader places a sell order in an order book, they are telling the exchange that they want to sell an asset at a certain price (or higher, if possible).
 Opposite of Buy Order.

 Short: Going “short” means to enter a trading position in the hopes for, and benefits from, a decrease in the price of an asset.
 Opposite of Long.

 Slippage: Slippage is the difference between an order’s expected price and the price when the order is actually filled.
 Since crypto is highly volatile, slippage occurs regularly on less liquid exchanges.
 Liquidity plays a major role in slippage, as more liquidity decreases slippage.